One Rank, One Pension: 2016

-On 10 March, late in the evening, a squad of five plain-clothes men from the Haryana Police, led by thick set man who posed as flower delivery man, forced their way into the house of Wing Commander Sharma,75, former IAF officer and fighter pilot, and veteran of 1965 war and 1971 War, and arrested him.
-The Wing Commander, a prominent leader of the OROP movement, was arrested in front of his wife and family.
-The plainclothesmen, according to the officer's wife offered no explanation, or reason.
-The BJP Government in Haryana, or YP Singhal, Director General of Haryana Police, under whose orders the police action was conducted, did not explain the reason for deploying plainclothesmen in the raid against the officer or conducting it late in the evening, under false pretense, in a menacing manner.
+On 10 March, late in the evening, a squad of five plain-clothes men from the Haryana Police forced their way into the house of Wing Commander Sharma, 75, former IAF officer and fighter pilot and veteran of the 1965 war and the 1971 War, and arrested him.
 The raid and the arrest was made following an old complaint alleging financial wrongdoing by IESM leadership by Lt Gen Raj Kadyan, formerly Rajputana Rifles, former Chairman of the IESM, considered close to the present government.
 The complaint also named Maj General Satbir Singh, the present head of the IESM, and Group Captain VK Gandhi, both of whom secured anticipatory bail from the Chandigarh high court.